manfromanotherland/front-end-starter/README.md

-# Template Front-end
+# Simple Front-end Template

-This is the **Starter Front-end Template** that I've been using on my projects.
-I've done it using my 8 year's experience in the field.
-It's obvious that I don't know everything (yet), so if you have a suggestion I can be found on [Twitter](http://twitter.com/edmundojr_).
+This is the **Simple Front-end Template** that I've been using on my projects.
+I'd really appreciate if you have any suggestions!

+I can be found on [Twitter](http://twitter.com/edmundojr_).

 ## Support